-Management of Market Risk
+Management of Market risk

-Market risk refers to the possibility of losses resulting from fluctuations in the market values of positions held by the Bank, most typically caused by variations in foreign exchange rates, interest rates, equity prices, price indexes and commodity prices, along with various indexes on these risk factors.
+Market risk refers to the possibility of losses resulting from fluctuations in the market values of positions held by the Bank, most typically caused by variations in foreign exchange rates, interest rates, equity prices, index prices and commodity prices.

-At IBBAInt Group, market risk management is the process by which management monitors and controls risk of variations in the financial instruments, due to market movements, while aiming to optimise the risk-return ratio through an adequate limits structure, effective risk management models and related management tools.
+At IBBAInt, market risk management is the process by which management monitors and controls the risk of variations in financial instruments, due to market movements, while aiming to optimise the risk-return ratio through an adequate limits structure, effective risk management models and related management tools.